-The calm, measured, and logical doctor you see smiling at you on this page was once a ferocious competitor—addicted to competition, driven by internal motivation, and riddled with tremendous stress.
-I know what it’s like to be at the top of your game physically, but I also know how to overcome the mental obstacles that erode motivation and success.
+Like most professionals, my path to success was not linear, but full of highs and lows.
+But my persistent pursuit out of the box (and my failures) are what inspired me to become a doctor, and more importantly, to do the work that I do today.
+The calm, measured, and logical doctor you see smiling at you on this page was once a ferocious competitor—addicted to achievement, driven by external motivation, and riddled with tremendous stress.
+I know what it’s like to create results, but I also know how to overcome the internal obstacles that erode motivation and success.

-I wasn’t gifted, but I was driven.
-I never let anybody out-work me, I took risks nobody else would, and I had an insatiable desire to win.
+I grew up in a traditional family environment, so naturally I stayed quiet and had constant pent up frustration.
+Sports was my outlet; the only time I felt like me.
+I wasn’t overly gifted, but I was driven.
+I never let anybody out-work me, I took risks nobody else would, and I had an insatiable desire to discover what is possible.
 That’s how I became a 5x national tennis champion.

 I left home at age 15 to pursue my sports career.
 I left everything I knew—my friends, my culture, and my language, but I didn’t realize what effects this would have on my state of mind at the time.
 I communicated with my family once a month by mailing letters—remember those?
-Our talks were infrequent and learned how to be alone while facing the pain of finding my identity through sports.
+Our talks were infrequent so I learned how to be alone while facing the pain of finding my identity through sports.

 Even though I was experiencing tremendous stress, waking up every day with the jitters, I performed in spite of my anxiety.
-I became an expert in dealing with the pressure to continue to perform and win—I took action despite my mindset.
+I became an expert in dealing with the pressure to continue to perform and win—I took action despite my divided mindset.

 It didn’t last, however, and shortly after becoming a pro athlete, despite my great contracts, I sabotaged my sports career at the age of 21.
 The people who had expectations of me reaching the top of my sport were shocked—they had no idea what I was going through internally.